Ashland, Pennsylvania: History

-The Ashland Boys' Association was an inspirational story of former residents of Ashland who had to leave town for work when the anthracite mining failed in the late 1800s.
+The Ashland Boys' Association (A.B.A.) was an inspirational story of former residents of Ashland who had to leave town for work when the anthracite mining failed in the late 1800s.
 Ashland men returned home every Labor Day weekend for little more than a century to visit the old hometown and march in the grand Ashland Boys' Association Mummers' Parade.
 This unique show of attachment to family, friends, and comforts of home erected the WPA-built Mothers' Memorial statue that became the Ashland Boys' Association's legacy – an American icon and a symbol of motherhood in the United States.
 The Ashland Boys' Association was honored with a State Historical Marker (40.78368°N 76.33721°W) by the Pennsylvania Historical and Museum Commission on August 31, 2013.
+The historical marker was unveiled by Adam J. Bernodin, III and James Klock.